-The ability to watch any TV show or movie, the second I want to?
+The ability to watch any TV show or movie on Netflix, the second I want to?

 But Netflix didn’t want our money, did they?
 Oh no, Netflix is off limits for anyone who doesn’t reside in the land of the free.